russlandy/russlandy/README.md

 - 👋 Hi, my name is Ruslan;
-- 👀 I’m interested in programming when I have free time.
-Basically I'm project design engineer;
+- 👀 Frontend developer;
-- 🌱 I’m currently learning Javascript and React;
+- 🌱 Javascript and React;
 - 📫 How to reach me: via Telegram @rslnl;

 <!---